BryanWZC/acs-citation-tool/README.md

 [![Run on Repl.it](https://repl.it/badge/github/freeCodeCamp/boilerplate-project-filemetadata)](https://acs-citation-tool.bryanw1.repl.co/)
 ### Description:
-A handy tool for referencing sources in ACS format for online resources.
+A handy tool for referencing sources in ACS reference style for online journal articles.